montefiore-ai/image-datasets/README.md

 # image_datasets

-Provide easy access to images in a dataset.
+The Python library provides easy access to images in a dataset.
+It is an alternative when you don't work with PyTorch or Keras (or whatever) but you still want to load a dataset as it provides basic functionnalities with minimal requirements and dependencies.

 For now support classification and segmentation datasets.
 The lib assumes a certain structure for the dataset files (explained below).

 ## Directory structures
 * For segmentation: